jpforcioli/github_howto_jsonrpc_api/007_device_management.rst

    - Note the distinction between global and per-vdom settings.
-   - `devicetemplate` is like a temporary Device DB db that could be used to serve syntax for a specific FortiGate platform + version (definition from
+   - `devicetemplate` is like a temporary Device DB db that could be used to serve default config for a specific FortiGate platform + version (definition from #1026855)
-     #1026855)

-The following example shows another simpler example to get the ``system. global`` 6.2 syntax for the FortiGate-1000D platform:
+The following example shows another simpler example to get the ``system. global`` default config for the FortiGate-1000D platform with 6.2 firmware:

 .. tab-set::